 The Black Forest is one of the most popular hiking regions in Germany.
 Every nature lover will find their tour here, whether it's one Canyon hike, a peak ascent, a leisurely tour of the lake or a waterfall tour.

-The most popular panoramic mountains include the Ballon, the Schauinsland and the Kandel in the southern Black Forest as well as the Schliffkopf, the Hornisgrinde, Merkur, Hohloh and Teufelsmühle in the north of the Black Forest.
+The most popular panoramic mountains include the Ballonthe Schauinsland and the Kandel in the southern Black Forest as well as the Schliffkopf, the Hornisgrindethe Merkur, the Hohloh and the Teufelsmühle in the north of the Black Forest.

 This mountain is the highest mountain in the north of the Black Forest.
 It is an elongated ridge with a length of about two kilometers and it lies roughly in a north-south orientation.